awsdocs/amazon-workmail-user-guide/doc_source/send_encrypted_email.md

 # Sending encrypted or signed email<a name="send_encrypted_email"></a>

 With S/MIME, you can send signed or encrypted emails inside and outside of your organization\.
 After you configure S/MIME in the email client settings, all emails that you send are automatically signed\.
 Encryption options depend on different email clients and respective platforms\.
+The Amazon WorkMail web app client is not supported\.

 **Note**
-The Amazon WorkMail web app client is not supported\.
+AWS Certificate Manager does not currently provide certificates to sign and encrypt email\.
+Get the certificate \(`*.p12`\) file from your administrator or a third\-party certificate authority\.

 **To configure S/MIME in Windows Outlook**

-1. Get the certificate \(`*.p12`\) file from your administrator or third\-party provider and save it to a folder\.
+1. Get the certificate \(`*.p12`\) file from your administrator or third\-party certificate authority and save it to a folder\.

 1. Right\-click the file and choose **Install PFX**\.